Is Self-Implementation right for you?

 Joint Implementation

-The decision between self-implementation and fully outsourced implementation is not an all-or-nothing choice.
-Another option to consider is sharing the workload with the vendor in a joint or guided implementation.
-You may be able to do large portions of the work yourselves, which will yield significant fee savings and make strategic use of the vendor team's expertise and time.
-Use their team to provide oversight, remedy any expertise weaknesses, or cover any resource availability issues you may have.
+The choice between self-implementation and fully outsourced implementation is not an all-or-nothing decision.
+Another option to consider is sharing the workload with the vendor in a joint implementation.
+You may be able to complete large portions of the work yourselves, yielding significant savings, and make strategic use of the vendor team's expertise and time.
+Use their team to provide oversight, ballast any expertise weaknesses, or cover any resource availability issues you may experience.
 By balancing the use of your time, your expertise, and your budget for external services, you can often develop an implementation plan that provides the highest return on your technology investment.

 For more on this topic(s), see: Efficient, Effective and Reliable